 Human Resource and Development Manager, Covina

+Ms. Hernandez (she/her/hers) holds Masters of Science in Psychology from California Coast University and a Bachelor Degree in Liberal Studies from the University of La Verne.
+She joined the organization in June 2006 to help advance the agency’s vision of providing the best quality of services to children and staff.
+Since her tenure, she has aided the growth of the Covina office by providing effective direction and motivation to staff to have a shared vision and build team work.
 In addition, Veronica has increased collaboration with local agency providers to increase resources/donations for children and their families.
 This includes increase access to back to school supplies, free and fun recreational activities, and Christmas toys.
-Veronica also provides effective direction to staff, encourage innovation, and motivates staff to have a shared vision and build team work.
-Ms. Hernandez continues to assess all treatment issues impacting foster children and resource parents thoroughly and responds to them in a timely manner.
 Through training and support, she and her team equip resource parents to advocate on behalf of the children in their care.
 Her dedication and commitment is a great asset to the Covina office.

 Shari Ortiz, Masters in Counselling Psychology/MFT